Academic Catalog

 Repeatability: Not Repeatable

-Introduction to the historical development, theory and techniques of archaeological research and fieldwork.
-Development of comparative approach to the study of ancient cultures.
-Focus on cultural resource management, survey and selection of field sites, dating, excavation, artifact classification, interpretation of data and written analysis.
+Introduction to the historical development, theory, and techniques of archaeological research and fieldwork.
+Development of comparative theoretical approach to the study of ancient cultures with eye to understanding present day social and environmental issues.
+Focus on cultural resource management, survey and selection of field sites, dating, excavation, artifact classification, interpretation of data, and written analysis.

 ANTH 8H • HONORS INTRODUCTION TO ARCHAEOLOGY